George Newbern

-George Newbern (born December 30, 1964) is an American actor, best known for his roles as Charlie in the ABC show Scandal (2012–2018) and Bryan MacKenzie in Father of the Bride (1991) and its sequels Father of the Bride Part II (1995) and Father of the Bride Part 3 (ish) (2020).
+George Newbern (born December 30, 1964) is an American actor, best known for his roles as Charlie in the ABC show Scandal (2012–2018) and Bryan MacKenzie in Father of the Bride (1991) and its sequels Father of the Bride Part II (1995) and Father of the Bride Part 3(ish) (2020).
 He guest starred as Danny (The Yeti) in Friends and had a recurring role as Julia's son Payne in Designing Women.

 Newbern is also known for his long-running role as the voice of Superman in various DC media starting with the animated series Justice League, as well as the voice of Sephiroth in the Final Fantasy series and the Kingdom Hearts series.

 Early life

-Having grown up in North Little Rock, Arkansas, Newbern is the son of Betty, a Spanish teacher, and David Newbern, a radiologist.
-George has two brothers (Gordon and John) and one sister (Murry).
+Having grown up in North Little Rock, Arkansas, George Newbern is the son of Betty, a Spanish teacher, and David Newbern, a radiologist.
+Newbern has two brothers (Gordon and John) and one sister (Murry).